Is U.S. Dual Citizenship Possible?

 You could also face barriers to specific jobs.
 For example, you may be unable to get certain positions in the federal government that require security clearances that exclude dual citizens.

-There is no separate application form for “dual citizenship.”
-You will apply for U.S. citizenship by naturalization, just like eligible foreign nationals wanting to become U.S. citizens do.
+There is no separate application form for dual citizenship.
+You simply apply for U.S. citizenship by naturalization, just like eligible foreign nationals wanting to become U.S. citizens do.

 Before applying, though, you should first contact the embassy or consulate in your country of origin to find out whether your country allows dual citizenship and what the rules are surrounding it.
 You don’t want to lose your citizenship in that country without knowing beforehand, so check in with a consular officer.